 Beginning Quilting - Making Half Square Triangles

-Start by cutting your squares to at least 3/8" (and I do 1/2") larger than you want the finished half square triangle (HST) to be.
+Start by cutting squares.
+Make them at least 3/8" (and I do 1/2") larger than you want the finished half-square triangle (HST) to be.
 In other words, if you need the HSTs to be 2-1/2 inches for piecing the next step, cut the squares 2-7/8 to 3 inches square.
 In the example, I’ll sew 4-1/2-inch squares to get a 4-inch HST, which will then finish in a quilt at 3-1/2-inches.

 HST piecing is even more accurate when you mark the actual sewing lines instead of relying on sewing 1/4-inch away from a line.
 To mark your sewing lines, place a ruler on the square, with the 1/4-inch line running diagonally from one corner to the opposite corner on your lighter color fabric.

 Note the 1/4-inch line is on the point.

 Draw a line at the edge of the ruler which will be 1/4-inch away from the center with a fabric marker.

 Flip the square and mark a second line the same way on 1/4-inch away from the center.